benallemand/ufolep13volley/README.md

 This project is intended to manage volleyball championship.

-1 file has been ignored in GIT :
+Files has been ignored in GIT :
 /includes/db_inc.php --> contains :

     <?php